bentalebwael/flight-itinerary-api/README.md

 ## Load Testing

-The application includes built-in load testing capabilities using Vegeta, a versatile HTTP load testing tool.
+The application includes built-in load testing capabilities using **Vegeta, a versatile HTTP load testing tool**.
 The load tests can be executed using the provided test suite in the `tests` directory.

 ### Running Load Tests